-This article tells you about the sanctity of marriage in the light of the Quran and hadith, so that you can understand the actual meaning of marriage.
+This article tells you about the sanctity of marriage in the light of the Quran and Hadith so that you can understand the actual meaning of marriage.

 What is the Sanctity of Marriage

 The word sanctity refers to being holy, sacred, and saintly.
 So, marriage is a holy or sacred thing considering the fact that a man and woman are living together after marriage in a halal way.
-They are enjoying each other in the halal way, giving birth to children with the recognition of their parents.
+They are enjoying each other in a halal way, giving birth to children with the recognition of their parents.